PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:56:28
+Last updated: 2024-04-02 13:58:11
-Random Quote: One should not hurt others if one loves oneself. - The Buddha
+Random Quote: All know the way; few actually walk it. - Bodhidharma